Student writes on board during physics summer research over summer

 Learn More About the Program

-As an LVC physics major, you’ll have the opportunity to participate in paid, high-impact student-faculty research in quantum information, materials science, and nuclear physics.
+As an LVC physics major, you’ll have the opportunity to participate in high-impact student-faculty research in quantum information, materials science, and nuclear physics.
 Two of our professors have won National Science Foundation (NSF) grants to support their student-faculty research.
 Our students consistently exceed the national average of the ETS Major Field Test in Physics, with several scoring above the 80th percentile.

 Dr. Dan Pitonyak works with student during Physics lab